Skip to content

 7. Run-on sentences.

-While it’s important to vary sentence lengths, young readers need things simple.
+While it’s important to vary sentence lengths, young readers need things to be simple.
 This includes sentence structure.
 Keeping track of a 46-word sentence won’t cut it.

 If you need to concentrate or even pause a moment to get the meaning of the sentence, it’s too long.
-And your young reader will have an even harder time.
+And your young reader will have even more trouble.
 Break the sentence into two or more sentences.

 If you want a general sentence word count range, think 15-20.